 - Choose a language.

-To change your preferred language across Google services, go to your Language page in My Account.
+To change your preferred language across Google services, go to the language section of your Google Account.

 If you've set up a password manager to save your username or password, check their website for help.
 Password managers can be part of browsers (like Firefox) or separate software.